01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

 2. Revamp your incentives.

 The trick is to try something with a different twist.
 Instead of a happy birthday card, try a couple’s spa day, for example.
-Your client isn’t likely to go around chatting about the $50 check they just received in the mail from you as a referral, but you can bet if you receive a free massage, people are going to hear about it, and it’s possible they’ll be hearing your company name right along with it.
+Your customer isn’t likely to go around chatting about the $50 check they just received in the mail from you as a referral, but you can bet if you receive a free massage, people are going to hear about it, and it’s possible they’ll be hearing your company name right along with it.

 3. Don’t neglect offline contact.